Pepcus/ai-chatbot-api/README.md

 3) You have an account on the Pinecone vector database.
 4) You have an accout on Langchain.
 5) Setup an account on Langsmith
-6) Create Databases in Langsmith:-
+6) Create Databases in Langsmith

    a) HR Bot Testing Database for OPT: Create a database with sample input and output for unit testing.

    b) HR Bot Testing Database for ESP: Create another database with sample input and output for unit testing.

 **Installation Steps:**